vitoriapacela/vitoriapacela.github.io/_pages/about.md

   - /about.html
 ---
 I am pursuing a Ph.D. degree at [Mila](https://mila.quebec/en/) and the Université de Montréal, supervised by Professor [Simon Lacoste-Julien](http://www.iro.umontreal.ca/~slacoste/).
 I also worked for two years at Meta Fundamental Artificial Intelligence Research (FAIR) in Montreal as a visiting researcher, supervised by Professor [Pascal Vincent](https://ai.facebook.com/people/pascal-vincent/) and collaborating with Dr. [Kartik Ahuja](https://ahujak.github.io/).
-I'm currently in New York as a NeuroAI intern at the Cold Spring Harbor Laboratory, working with Professor [David Klindt](https://facultyprofiles.cshl.edu/david.klindt).
+I spent the past summer in New York as a NeuroAI intern at the Cold Spring Harbor Laboratory, working with Professor [David Klindt](https://facultyprofiles.cshl.edu/david.klindt).

 I have been conducting research on causal representation learning, independent component analysis, and disentanglement.
-I'm also broadly interested in out-of-distribution generalization, robustness, safety, and interoperability.
+I'm also broadly interested in out-of-distribution generalization, robustness, safety, and interpretability.

 <!---
 I'm looking to learn more about causal abstraction, computational cognitive science, fairness, and [suffering](https://www.cs.helsinki.fi/u/ahyvarin/painintl/).